ReubenNarad/Humor-Bench/README.md

 # Humor-Bench
+TODO: make this agree with the paper a little more, this was a preliminary README version

 Humor-Bench is a benchmark for evaluating humor understanding in AI Models.
 This research project includes an autograder system and comprehensive performance analysis across various models.